-The purpose of the student conduct process is to provide a prompt and equitable means to address violations of the Standards of Student Conduct, which guarantees to the student or students involved the due process rights guaranteed them by state and federal constitutional protections.
 The Student Conduct Process is thoroughly described in Administrative Procedure 5520.
 The student conduct process is also an educational endeavor with hopes that the student learns new behaviors to help them succeed at the College.

 Notification: Did you receive an email generated from Maxient signed by the Director of Student Development about an alleged Student Code of Conduct policy violation?
-Here is a step by step guide to what the process involves and things for you to consider
+Here is a step by step guide to what the process involves and things for you to consider.

 Read the Letter carefully.
-This email has important details about the behavior that was reported, how it relates to the Standards of Student Conduct, options for scheduling a meeting, and nature of the sanctions being considered
+This email has important details about the behavior that was reported, how it relates to the Standards of Student Conduct, options for scheduling a meeting, and nature of the sanctions being considered.

 Schedule the Meeting with the Director of Student Development or designee.
 Please see your letter for instructions on how to schedule the meeting.
 Please schedule the meeting before the date indicated in your letter.